 ‘I’m able to develop skills, meet new people and contribute to the great work that Coin Street does in the community’

 What made you start volunteering at our Youth Club?

 I started volunteering for the Coin Street Youth Club in January 2016.
-I work for an education charity in a largely office-based role.
-I really enjoy volunteering outside of work as it provides me with a great opportunity to take on an active, hands-on role.
-I’m able to develop skills, meet new people and contribute to the great work that Coin Street does in the community.
-I heard about volunteering opportunities at Coin Street through a an event I came to in the neighbourhood centre.
+I work for an education charity in an office-based role, I really enjoy the active, hands-on role volunteering gives me.
+I’m able to develop skills, meet new people and contribute to the great work Coin Street does in the community.
+I heard about volunteering opportunities at an event I came to in the neighbourhood centre.